L2S-lab/DeliveryGame/README.md

 To do this, they must :

 - Place the robot in front of the marker.
-It can be moved to the side.- Run the `setting_pi.py` program in the `PedagoTools` folder.
+It can be moved to the side.
+- Run the `setting_pi.py` program in the `PedagoTools` folder.
 - Set the coefficients, press start and repeat ad infinitum until the PID is set correctly.